 Previous

-To become a future doctor, you'll start your education and training pathway with a degree in medicine.
+To become a future doctor, you'll start your education and training pathway with an undergraduate degree in medicine.
 You can meet the entry requirements through hard work, planning, and choosing the right route to medical school.

 As you research your options for studying Medicine, you'll notice that undergraduate medical degrees can have different abbreviations.
 MBChB and MBBS both mean Bachelor of Medicine and Bachelor of Surgery.
-They are equivalent qualifications at SCQF level 10.
+They are equivalent qualifications at Scottish Credit and Qualifications Framework (SCQF) level 10.

 There are 5 medical schools in Scotland where you can study Medicine: